-Panama occupies a narrow isthmus connecting Central and South America.
-That geography has shaped everything about the country.
-Its history, its economy, its extraordinary biodiversity, and the canal that made it famous.
-At just 75,517 km² (roughly the size of Ireland), Panama packs two coastlines, tropical rainforests, cloud-draped highlands, indigenous island territories, and a gleaming modern capital into a surprisingly compact space.
+📍 Panama occupies a narrow isthmus connecting Central and South America.
+At just 75,517 km² (roughly the size of Ireland), it packs two coastlines, tropical rainforests, cloud-draped highlands, indigenous island territories, and a gleaming modern capital into a surprisingly compact space.

-The isthmus runs roughly west to east (not north to south, as most maps imply), with the Caribbean on the north coast and the Pacific on the south.
+🌊 The isthmus runs roughly west to east (not north to south), with the Caribbean on the north coast and the Pacific on the south.
 At its narrowest, it is barely 50 km wide.
-Narrow enough for the Canal to cross in 80 km.
-Over 1,500 islands dot both coasts, from the Caribbean San Blas archipelago to the Pacific Pearl Islands.
-The Cordillera Central mountain chain runs along the spine, peaking at Volcán Barú (3,475 m) in the western province of Chiriquí.
+Over 1,500 islands dot both coasts.
+The Cordillera Central mountain chain peaks at Volcán Barú (3,475 m) in Chiriquí.

-Economically, Panama runs on services.
-Canal tolls ($3–4 billion/year in revenue), international banking (one of Latin America’s largest financial centres), the Colón Free Trade Zone (the largest free port in the Americas after Hong Kong), copper mining (Cobre Panamá, though controversial), and tourism.
+💰 Economically, Panama runs on services: Canal tolls ($3–4 billion/year), international banking, the Colón Free Trade Zone, and tourism.
 The country uses the US dollar as legal tender (since 1904).
-The balboa exists only as coins at a permanent 1:1 peg.
-This dollar economy eliminates exchange-rate hassles but raises the price floor compared to peso/colón neighbours.
-Panama City’s skyline of glass towers reflects one of Latin America’s fastest-growing economies.
-But drive two hours into Darién or the Ngäbe-Buglé comarca and you will find communities with no running water.
-The inequality is sharp and visible.
+The balboa exists only as coins at 1:1 peg.
+This dollar economy eliminates exchange-rate hassles but raises prices compared to peso/colón neighbours.

-For independent travellers, Panama offers an unusual combination.
-The convenience of a US-dollar economy (no currency exchange hassles), a well-connected domestic flight network, Caribbean islands that rival the Maldives for clarity, and highland towns where the air is cool enough for coffee cultivation.
+✈ For independent travellers, Panama offers an unusual combination: US-dollar convenience, a well-connected domestic flight network, Caribbean islands that rival the Maldives, and highland towns cool enough for coffee cultivation.
 It sits at a mid-range price point.
-More expensive than Colombia or Nicaragua due to the dollar economy, but cheaper than Costa Rica for comparable experiences.
+More expensive than Colombia or Nicaragua, but cheaper than Costa Rica.

 Why Panama Fits a Long Trip